September 6, 2015

 That’s the campus I planned to attend.
 From this side you can walk into a herd of sheep, from the other side is a large modern complex of universities’ buildings.

 That’s the institution I planned to attend.
-From one side, one can walk into a herd of sheep; from the other is a large modern campus of universities’ buildings.
+On one side, one can walk into a herd of sheep; on the other is a large modern campus of university buildings.

 The language itself is interesting too, and it is something I planned to learn at some point.
 But Dutch is not something to master overnight; it is like if you’d put German, English, and some French in a blender and mix it for about 30 minutes.
-That being said, Dutch people usually have an easy time understanding those three languages, but anyone from any of those three countries has no clue what the Fu Dutch words like verschrikkelijk mean, and how to pronounce them.
-The Netherlands is, together with Norway, the country with the biggest percentage of English speakers in Europe out of the countries where EN is not their official language.
-The rate of the population that can speak English here is around 90%, which is even more than in Canada (85%).
-Sure, you can talk with people in English – mainly with younger generations – everywhere in western Europe, but mostly it will be with sort of broken grammar (kinda like this text).
-Dutch people are usually fluent in EN across all ages, and what’s also interesting, they have more of an American English accent than the British one.
+That being said, Dutch people seem to have an easy time understanding those three languages, but anyone from any of those three countries has no clue what the Fu Dutch words like verschrikkelijk mean, and how to pronounce them.
+Out of the countries where English is not their official language, the Netherlands is, together with Norway, the country with the biggest percentage of English speakers in Europe.
+Around 90% of the population can speak English here, which is even higher than that of Canada (85%).
+Sure, you can talk with people in English – mainly with younger generations – everywhere in Western Europe, but mostly it will be with a sort of broken grammar (kinda like this text).
+Dutch people are usually fluent in EN across all ages, and what’s also interesting, they have more of an American English accent than a British one.
 But anyway, it didn’t mean anything when I was looking for a job.

 Back to the housing, the problem is that the universities here enroll more students than the city can accommodate.
 They know that, but they get money for every student, and that’s what counts.
 Other entities in the city are also aware of the miserable housing situation, and just like universities, they let the money talk first.
 As the academic year started, hotels jacked up prices by at least +€10 per night.
 Eventually, I had to leave my hotel for another one.
 I called around 20 places, and the cheapest that had a room available was €85 per night, without breakfast.
-The following day the case repeated.
+For a currently-not-earning student, that's a fortune!
+And the following day, the case repeated.
 It is every man for himself situation, assisting students just not gonna make them rich, is it?
-Someone in the uni said that more than half of freshmen students won’t make it through the first year.
+Someone in the uni said that more than half of the freshmen students won’t make it through the first year.
 That's the kind of statistics I didn't see before coming here.
 Tough luck.

 A few days later, I was getting fed up with all this mess.
-If I’d have some warranty of finding something soon, but it just didn’t look like I’d get lucky this time.
-I started considering whether the Netherlands was a good idea.
+If I had some warranty for finding something soon, but it just didn’t look like I’d get lucky this time, I started considering whether the Netherlands was a good idea.
 I didn’t want to just quit, but in the current light of the accommodation-work-school combination, there would be a good chance that I’d have to quit after a year anyway, with no result, no diploma, and with my savings gone.
 “That would suck,” I thought.
 “If I am about to burn a year and money, I might as well do it somewhere where I can properly function and get along with folks.”

-Finally, one day I didn’t reserve anything and went into the railroad station instead, to put my stuff into one of the storage boxes there.
-The station was around three miles (~5km) from the last hotel I stayed in, so to get there, I strapped the luggage behind my bike as if it was a trailer, and amazingly, it worked a treat.
+Finally, one day, I didn’t reserve anything and went to the railroad station to put my stuff in one of the storage boxes there.
+The station was around three miles (~5km) from the last place I stayed in, so to get there, I strapped the luggage behind my bike as if it were a trailer, and amazingly, it worked a treat.

 I am still amazed that it worked and the luggage didn’t broke.
 I am also amazed that I fit it into the small storage box at the station.